 Nearly every long-term investor wants to know about diversification for their portfolio.
 The classic “diversified portfolio” was not intended to be the best method to increase wealth for the individual investor portfolio.
 What it is designed to do is to protect an investor from catastrophic losses.

 The theory goes that if one area of the market is collapsing, then a diversified portfolio will have some area that is performing well and the gains will offset the losses.
 The result is often a flat portfolio.
 It is for a frightened investor who worries more about losing money than making money.

 The whole idea behind how to invest in stocks is to allow you to make profits in a non-earned income way.
 Let’s separate trading, which is a business that is earned income, from long-term investing.

 Stock investing should provide a means for wealth accumulation, while trading provides a means for monthly income and living expenses.

-It is best to have 2 separate accounts one for trading, the other for investing and keep them entirely separate.
+It is best to have two separate accounts: One for trading, the other for investing.
+Keep them entirely separate.

-Diversification: Throw away everything you have heard and everything you know about diversification if you want to really make great profits with stock investing for the long term.
-The standard diversification was designed to comfort and console the uniformed investor, who is really afraid of the market but is anxious also not to miss out.
+Diversification: Throw away everything you have heard and everything you know about diversification if you really want to make great profits with stock investing for the long term.
+The standard diversification was designed to comfort and console the uninformed investor who is really afraid of the market but is also anxious not to miss out.
 It is not the ideal portfolio or method.
-It is the safe method that works okay until a major stock market crash like we had in 2000, but it fails miserably then and in the meantime gives meager profits.
+It is the safe method that works okay until a major Stock Market Crash like we had in 2000, but it fails miserably then and in the meantime gives meager profits.

 Properly Diversify by Looking for New Technologies in Sector Groups: